 The Dyson replacement battery dc59 shown above is the current model for all V6s handsticks or cordless vacuums.
 I wish they would stick with a simple naming method for their vacuum cleaners.

-Having a spare or two is very handy, and it only takes a minute or two to remove the screws and push in a new Dyson replacement battery dc59.
+Having a spare battery or two is very handy.
+It only takes a minute or two to remove the screws and push in a new Dyson V6 replacement battery dc59.
 Many people think that this is like maintenance or should only be done at a repair center.
 Anyone can do it, in fact, my 8-year-old daughter removes the battery herself when she cleans the house for some pocket money.

 Replacement Battery for Dyson DC31 DC34 DC35 DC44 917083-01 Handheld Vacuum Cleaner -Not for V6

-This is the battery for Dyson DC31 DC34 DC35 (except DC31 34 35 type B).
+This is the battery for Dyson DC31 DC34 DC35 type A (except DC31 34 35 type B).
 Please check the connector of your original battery.
 It should look like the picture above.

 - Compatible with 917083-01, 17083-2811, 18172-01-04, 17083-4211, 18172-0201, 917083-03.